 A policy controls the way in which an organization manages data, users, files and folders, API tokens, bandwidth, and other features.
 When creating or editing an organization, administrators have the option of defining custom policy settings.

 Privacy Mode is a feature that prevents organization administrators from viewing data in an organization’s personal folders, team shares, and backups.
 When Privacy Mode is turned on for an organization, it cannot be turned off.
-The purpose of this feature is to allow organization administrators to successfully manage Anchor for end users without accessing or viewing potentially sensitive information.
+The purpose of this feature is to allow organization administrators to successfully manage X360Sync for end users without accessing or viewing potentially sensitive information.

 Professional Services Automation (PSA)